colinmbowser/HanoiTower/README.md

 {Provide a description the software that you wrote to demonstrate the C++ language.}

 {Describe your purpose for writing this software.}
+I saw the tower of hanoi in a movie and thought it would be fun to create a program that could solve it.

 {Provide a link to your YouTube demonstration.
 It should be a 4-5 minute demo of the software running and a walkthrough of the code.
 Focus should be on sharing what you learned about the language syntax.}